simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Sep 23 2025 1034 UTC.

-Radio Blackout Forecast for Sep 22-Sep 24 2025
+Radio Blackout Forecast for Sep 24-Sep 26 2025

-              Sep 22        Sep 23        Sep 24
+              Sep 24        Sep 25        Sep 26
-R1-R2           40%           40%           40%
+R1-R2           35%           35%           35%
-R3 or greater    5%            5%            5%
+R3 or greater    1%            1%            1%

-Rationale: A chance for R1-R2 (Minor to Moderate) radio blackouts will persist through 24 Sep primarily due to the flare potential presented by the active regions 4220, 4224 and 4225.
+Rationale: There is a chance for R1 (Minor) to R2 (Moderate) radio blackouts through 26 Sep.

 ```